The XML serialization of HTML5, aka ‘XHTML5’

 Remember, the document must be served as application/xhtml+xml to trigger HTML5 in XML serialization mode.
 The DOCTYPE declaration is optional in XML mode, but if you don’t want to omit it, it needs to be uppercase.

 Of course, you’ll have to use valid XHTML syntax for your document to work.
-A single syntax error is enough to cause a Yellow Screen of Death instead of the page you wanted to display.
+This means you won’t be able to use <noscript> or document.write().
+Also, a single syntax error is enough to cause a Yellow Screen of Death instead of the page you wanted to display.
 Use with caution!

 Better yet, never ever use XHTML unless you have a very good reason to do so!
-There’s no added value, and it will only complicate things.
+There’s no added value, and it only complicates things.
 When in doubt, use regular HTML5.

 Comments